arefin029/arefin029/README.md

 - 👋 Hi, I’m Shahriar...
-I am currently doing PhD in Bioengineering at Temple University.
+I have finished my PhD in Bioengineering from Temple University.
 -
 - 👀 I’m interested in Biomedical Image Processing, Monte-Carlo Simulations and Optical Signal Analysis.